Web-Dev-Uni-Tutorials/functional-programming/notes.md

 alertMsg() //outputs 'Well done you've passed'
 ```

 This isn't the only way we can write a function.
 This is the same function, this time written as a function *expression*.
 The function is assigned to a variable.
-We call this a function literal.
+We also call this a function *literal*.
 Note, we call the function in exactly the same way.

 ```javascript
 var alertMsg=function()